 Traders

 The Christmas Market of Belfast is not a chance to win for shoppers only.
 Traders, as well, make enormous gains from the festive event.
-Coming from across the world – and many local businesses – traders book their stalls in the heart of the city for five weeks to sell goods during the high purchase season.
+From across the world – and many local businesses – traders book their stalls in the city’s heart for five weeks to sell goods during the high purchase season.

-Gearing up for the event, the stallholders start creating engaging visuals that they hope will attract much attention from the shoppers.
-They use vibrant signs and Christmas lights to brighten up the space so they would stand out in such a sea of stalls.
+Gearing up for the event, the stallholders start creating engaging visuals that they hope will attract the shoppers’ attention.
+They use vibrant signs and Christmas lights to brighten up the space so they stand out in a sea of stalls.

-The traders usually have flyers and business cards to give to shoppers to find their businesses online after the market is closed.
-But, they could still make big money during the festive period and while the market is still open through promotions, which would be very attractive to bargain hunters.
+The traders usually have flyers and business cards for shoppers to find their businesses online after the market is closed.
+However, they could still make big money during the festive period while the market is still open through promotions, which would be very attractive to bargain hunters.

 The Economic Impact of Christmas Markets